-The following code snippets shows how to use the different EvolutionStream collectors.
+The following code snippets show how to use the different EvolutionStream collectors.

 '''

-Collecting the best EvolutionResult of the EvolutionStream.
+// Collecting the best EvolutionResult of the EvolutionStream.

 1

-EvolutionResult<DoubleGene, Double> result = stream
+EvolutionResult < DoubleGene, Double > result = stream

 2

 . collect (EvolutionResult.toBestEvolutionResult());

 3

 4

-// Collecting the best Phenotype of the EvolutionStream.
+Collecting the best Phenotype of the EvolutionStream.

 5

 Phenotype<DoubleGene, Double> result = stream

 6

-. collect (EvolutionResult.toBestPhenotype());
+. collect(EvolutionResult.toBestPhenotype());

 7

-8

 // Collecting the best Genotype of the EvolutionStream.

 9

 Genotype < DoubleGene > result = stream

 10

-. collect(EvolutionResult.toBestGenotype());
+. collect (EvolutionResult.toBestGenotype());

 11

 '''

-Sometime it is useful not only to collect one final result, but to collect the n best evolution results instead.
-This can be achieved by combining the MinMax-.toStrictlyIncreasing() and ISeq.toISeq(int) method.
+Sometimes it is useful not only to collect one final result, but to collect the n best evolution results instead.
+This can be achieved by combining the MinMax-::toStrictlyIncreasing and ISeq::toISeq(int) method.